elenabortolato/bren/README.md

-Code related to the paper "Bias reduction and robustness for gaussian longitudinal data analysis" (E. Bortolato, E. C. Kenne Pagui) to appear in Journal Of Statistical Computation And Simulation.
+Code related to the paper "Bias reduction and robustness for gaussian longitudinal data analysis" (E. Bortolato, E. C. Kenne Pagui, 2023) to appear in Journal Of Statistical Computation And Simulation.

 # bren (Bias Reduction in the Equicorrelated multivariate Normal)